lr-lguirre/SSP-3101-Group1/README.md

 Compilation of outputs
 Milestone 1:
 - Web Security Tool
-    Objective: To verify the password strength assessor meets all the criteria for length, complexity, and pattern checks.
+    - Objective: To verify the password strength assessor meets all the criteria for length, complexity, and pattern checks.
 - Random Hash Password Generator
-    Objective: To ensure the random password generator creates secure and unique passwords and stores them correctly.
+    - Objective: To ensure the random password generator creates secure and unique passwords and stores them correctly.
 - Web Form Input Validator and Sanitizer
-    Objective: To validate and sanitize user input for common web form fields.
+    - Objective: To validate and sanitize user input for common web form fields.

 MileStone 2:
 - Basic Network Port Scanner
-    Objective: To verify that the port scanner identifies open, close, and filtered ports accurately.
+    - Objective: To verify that the port scanner identifies open, close, and filtered ports accurately.
 - Basic Network Traffic Analyzer
-    Onjective: To ensure the traffic analyzer captures, filter, and displays network packets correctly.
+    - Objective: To ensure the traffic analyzer captures, filter, and displays network packets correctly.